Looking for easy piano songs in C major?

 While it teaches you how to do arpeggiation, it also allows you to explore the C major key on a deeper level, which makes this prelude a must-practice piece.

 Originally composed by Leonard Cohen, this famous folk-rock song gained popularity after Jeff Buckley covering it and appearing in Shrek movies.
 Since then, many artists have covered this song with different arrangements and interpretations.
-However, the piano covers of Hallelujah seems to be the most popular ones.
+However, the piano covers of Hallelujah seem to be the most popular ones.

 The left-hand accompaniment of the song features arpeggio passages, which will be a helpful exercise for beginners.
-Overall, the song is easy to play and doesn’t have any other note outside of C major.
+Overall, the song is easy to play and doesn’t have any other notes outside of C major.

 It’s a song that everyone will be impressed with wherever you play it!

 I don’t know any pianist who didn’t play or hear this piano waltz.
 It’s an extremely popular piece among beginner players because it’s fun and easy to play.

 When I Was Your Man is a beautiful romantic piano ballad by the famous American singer-songwriter Bruno Mars.
 It’s a really emotional song that you will enjoy playing and practicing.

 There is a little introduction to the song which requires you to make chord transitions, which means you will have to play some black keys.
 However, that is part should be played at a slow-moderate tempo, so it won’t be difficult to play.
 The rest of the song is in C major.

 If you don’t feel ready to play the introduction part yet, you can just start playing from where the lyrics start.